CiscoSE/meraki-acl/README.md

 - Delete entire Group Policy
 - Create new Group Policy
 - Duplicate Group Policy from another network
+- Bulk copy Group Policy to all networks or to networks with a specific tag

 ## Requirements
-Written in Python 3.7 using Flask templates.
+Written in Python 3.10 using Flask templates.
 Make sure you have the necessary libraries noted in requirements.txt.
 Execute using "python3 main.py"
 Also tested and works as a cloud native app on Google Cloud Platform.

 NOTE: The API key user must have full access to the organization to list networks.
 If you do not have proper authorization the Meraki API returns a 404 error.
 If your use case requires limited access to a specific network, you'll need to modify this script appropriately.